1972 American League Championship Series: Game 1

-Game 1 pitted ace pitchers Catfish Hunter for the A's and Mickey Lolich for the Tigers, and, as expected, both were brilliant.
+Game 1 pitted ace pitchers Catfish Hunter for the Athletics and Mickey Lolich for the Tigers, and, as expected, both were brilliant.
 Norm Cash homered to give the Tigers a 1–0 lead in the second inning, and the A's tied it in the third on a Joe Rudi sacrifice fly.

-The score remained at 1–1 until the 11th,inning although the Tigers threatened in their half of the ninth.
+The score remained at 1–1 as the Tigers threatened in their half of the ninth.
 Duke Sims led off with a double off Hunter.
 Vida Blue came on in relief to pitch to left-handed hitting Norm Cash.
 Cash laid down a sacrifice bunt, but reached first when second baseman Ted Kubiak, covering first, dropped Sal Bando's throw.
 Sims reached third.
 Rollie Fingers then came in to face pinch hitter Gates Brown and got him on a foul pop fly.
 Jim Northrup then bounced into a 4–6–3 double play to end the threat.

 Al Kaline gave the Tigers a 2–1 lead in the eleventh with a homer off Fingers and looked like a hero at that point.
 In the bottom of the 11th, Lolich gave up back-to-back singles to Sal Bando and Mike Epstein.
 Chuck Seelbach relieved Lolich.
 Gene Tenace attempted a sacrifice bunt, but third baseman Aurelio Rodríguez pounced on it and forced Blue Moon Odom, running for Bando, at third.
 Tigers shortstop Ed Brinkman then fired to first, his throw pulling Dick McAuliffe covering first off the bag.
 McAuliffe appeared to tag Tenace out, but he was called safe.
 Gonzalo Marquez pinch hit for Dal Maxvill and grounded a base hit to right, scoring Mike Hegan, running for Epstein, and tying the game.
-Tenace attempted to advance to third, and Kaline's throw from right field skipped past Rodriguez, allowing Tenace to score and win the game for the A's.
+Tenace attempted to advance to third, and Kaline's throw from right field skipped past Rodriguez, allowing Tenace to score and win the game for the Athletics.

 Game 2

 Bert Campaneris was a sparkplug from the start.
-He led off the game for the A's with a single off Woodie Fryman and promptly stole second and third.
+He led off the game for the Athletics with a single off Woodie Fryman and promptly stole second and third.
 Joe Rudi then batted him in with a one-out single.

-The A's plated four more runs in the fifth when George Hendrick pinch-hit a single and went to second on a Blue Moon Odom sacrifice.
+The Athletics plated four more runs in the fifth when George Hendrick pinch-hit a single and went to second on a Blue Moon Odom sacrifice.
 Campaneris singled Hendrick to third and Matty Alou singled him in.
 Chris Zachary relieved Fryman and threw two wild pitches, scoring Campaneris and sending Alou to third.
 After Rudi walked, Reggie Jackson blasted a two-run double to make it 5–0.

-Odom got the win for the A's, who now had a 2–0 lead, but would play without Campaneris for the remainder of the Championship Series, on account of a suspension he was issued due to the bat-throwing incident described in the Overview above.
+Odom got the win for the Athletics, who now had a 2–0 lead, but would play without Campaneris for the remainder of the Championship Series, on account of a suspension he was issued due to the bat-throwing incident described in the overview above.